 You can also grow hybrid Cattleyas on semi-hydroponics.
 Yes, Cattleyas prefer drier conditions and don’t seem very suitable for semi-hydroponics.
 But if it is done well, Cattleya can grow different kinds of roots – with less velamen and adapted to high humidity.
 Given the fact that there is no organic matter in semi-hydro and there is nothing for fungi to grow on and cause rotting, that’s why there is a very small chance that orchid roots will rot.
 However, you should understand that the solution for semi-hydro should be changed in different growth periods.
 When Cattleya starts to grow you need to feed it with more nitrogen, and when it starts to form buds – phosphorus and potassium should be applied.
 When Cattleya blooms, it is better to use clean water without fertilizer to prolong the blooming period.

-Carter and Holmes Orchids
+by Carter and Holmes Orchids

-Discount Hawaiian Gifts
+by Discount Hawaiian Gifts